pranavmital/imjur/README.md

-# Imjur — The Photo Sharing App
+# Imjur — A Photo Sharing App

 ## About